126.96.36.199. Impact Assessment Primer 1

 - ↑ For more on evaluability assessments, see the forthcoming Impact Assessment Primer Series article by Elizabeth Dunn, “Evaluability Assessment: The First Step in Assessing Impacts.”

-- ↑ For examples of evaluability assessments, see the PSD Impact Assessment Initiative website
+- ↑ For examples of evaluability assessments, see 3.5.
+Monitoring and Evaluation.

-- ↑ For examples of research plans, see the PSD Impact Assessment Initiative website.
+- ↑ For examples of research plans, see 3.5.
+Monitoring and Evaluation.

 - ↑ The research plan will continue to undergo refinement as the details of the impact assessment are worked out by the assessment designers and the local research partner.

-- ↑ For examples of SOWs for local research partners, see the PSD Impact Assessment Initiative website.
+- ↑ For examples of SOWs for local research partners, see 3.5.7.
+What are the Steps in Implementing an Impact Assessment?

 - ↑ For more on selecting local research partners, see the forthcoming Impact Assessment Primer Series article by Lucy Creevey, “Methodological Issues in Conducting Impact Assessments of Private Sector Development Programs.”